ronaldbosma/mask-query-parameters-in-apim-and-agw/README.md

 1. Install the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension in Visual Studio Code.
 1. The API is protected and needs to be called with a subscription key.
 Locate the `Built-in all-access` subscription in API Management and copy the primary key.
-1. Add an environment to your Visual Studio Code user settings with the Application Gateway public IP address and API Management subscription key.
+1. Add an environment to your Visual Studio Code user settings with the Application Gateway public IP address, API Management hostname and subscription key.
 Use the following example and replace the values with your own:
    ```
    "rest-client.environmentVariables": {
        "maskqueryparam": {
            "agwIPAddress": "123.456.78.90",
+           "apimHostname": "apim-maskqueryparams-nwe-kt2tx.azure-api.net",
            "apimSubscriptionKey": "1234567890abcdefghijklmnopqrstuv"
        }
    }
    ```
 1. Open `tests.http` and at the bottom right of the editor, select the `maskqueryparam` environment you just configured.
-1. Click on `Send Request` above the first request.
+1. Click on `Send Request` above the requests.
 This will call the Echo API with the subscription key as a query parameter.
 1. Open Application Insights in the Azure portal and select `Logs` in the left menu.
 1. Execute the following kusto query to retrieved logged API Management requests.
    It might take a few minutes before the first requests are logged.